 There are many specializations when it comes to accounting.
 Accountants may perform some of the following:

 In addition, not all accountants have the same designation.
 Some accountant are Certified General Accounts or CGA, some are Certified Management Accountants or CMA’s, and some are Chartered Accountants or CA’s.
+More recently, the CA, CMA and CGA have merged in Canada and are now simply known as CPA’s or Chartered Professional Accountants.
 Now that we discussed the different kinds of accountants and what an accountant does in their work, let’s cover tips on how to write a great accountant resume.

 Show Your Best Side